Daniel Chapter 6

 Meaning Judge Of God, God Is My Judge From the verb דין, to judge or govern, and the word אל (‘el), God.
 For more info click here

-, and they threw them into the den of lions, them, their sons, and their wives; and the lions overpowered them, and broke all their bones in pieces or ever they reached the bottom of the den.
+, and they threw them into the den of lions, them, their children, and their wives; and the lions overpowered them, and broke all their bones in pieces or ever they reached the bottom of the den.

 6:25 Then king Darius wrote to all people, nations, and languages, that live in all the earth; Peaceשָׁלוֹם